 There are four main types of neuroticism as defined by a 1965 study.
-Through ongoing research, the understanding of the "neurotic disorders" has evolved.
-For example, obsessive compulsiveness, while technically a neurosis, is now considered a mental health disorder of its own.
+Through ongoing research, our understanding of “neurotic disorders” has evolved.
+For example, while technically a neurosis, obsessive-compulsiveness is now considered a mental health disorder of its own.

-Obsessive-compulsive neurosis exists when an individual has obsessive thoughts or impulses that they cannot ignore no matter how hard they try.
-Typically, the obsessive thoughts lead to actions that may seem meaningless but which the individual feels compelled to repeat again and again.
+Obsessive-compulsive neurosis exists when an individual has obsessive thoughts or impulses that they cannot ignore, no matter how hard they try.
+Typically, the obsessive thoughts lead to actions that may seem meaningless but that the individual feels compelled to enact repeatedly.
 People with obsessive-compulsive disorder experience persistent upsetting thoughts or worries (obsessions) and use rituals or repetitive behaviors (compulsions) to relieve their anxiety.

 A subset of obsessive-compulsive neurosis is known as perfectionism.
 A moderate to severe amount of perfectionism can be considered a mild form of obsessive-compulsive neurosis.
 Severely neurotic perfectionists demand of themselves an unattainable level of performance.
 They never feel that their efforts are satisfactory, and they are unable to relax their standards.
 One study suggests that severe perfectionism is caused by unreasonably high expectations set by parents in childhood.

 While severe paranoia can be a symptom of serious mental health conditions such as schizophrenia or bipolar disorder, mild paranoia can be a neurosis.
 As a neurotic disorder, paranoia presents itself as unreasonable suspicion and mistrust.
-The suspicion and mistrust are usually about strangers encountered on a daily basis, and it can cause difficulties in forming relationships.
-People with paranoia tend to misinterpret reality to indicate that someone out there is always out to harm them.
+The suspicion and mistrust are usually about strangers encountered daily, which can cause difficulties in forming relationships.
+People with paranoia tend to misinterpret reality to indicate that someone is always out to harm them.

 Impulsive neurosis is when individuals act on impulse without considering the consequences.
 The impulses can be mild or seemingly normal and not negatively affect their lives.
-On the other hand, they could have severe consequences (for example, acting on an impulse to take a road trip to another state could cause someone to lose his or her job).
+On the other hand, they could have severe consequences (for example, someone acting on an impulse to take an extended road trip even though it could cause them to lose their job).

 Drug addiction and overeating are subsets of impulsive neurosis.
-Studies have shown that impulsiveness and neuroticism are very closely associated with drug addiction.
-Almost all drug addicts are neurotic, and the impulsiveness of their condition causes them to constantly return to their drug of choice even if they recognize that it is bad for them to do so.
+Studies have shown that impulsiveness and neuroticism are very closely associated with substance use disorder.
+Many individuals facing substance use disorder are neurotic, and the impulsiveness of their condition causes them to constantly return to their drug of choice, even if they recognize that it is harmful to them to do so.

 Studies have also shown that neurosis can contribute to obesity.
 The impulsiveness of neuroticism can cause people to turn to food for comfort or because they have a craving, even when they recognize that they are not hungry or shouldn’t have that type of food.

-Several factors contribute to someone becoming neurotic.
-It has been found that neuroticism develops in childhood and usually shows itself first in adolescence or early adulthood.
-In some cases, symptoms decrease as the individual ages, but in other cases, symptoms can linger or become worse with time.
+Several factors contribute to neuroticism.
+It has been found that neuroticism develops in childhood and usually appears in adolescence or early adulthood.
+In some cases, symptoms decrease as the individual ages, but in other cases, symptoms can linger or worsen with time.

 Implications of Neuroticism

 Recently the NIH launched an investigation and a call for additional research into neuroticism and its overall impact on public health.
-There have been many links found between neurotic symptoms and physical health problems.
+There have been many links found between neurotic symptoms and physical health.

 Most notably, neuroticism has been linked to heart disease.
-People who are neurotic frequently have health conditions that are related to high stress, such as high cortisol leading to obesity, high blood pressure, and high cholesterol.
+People experiencing neurosis frequently have health conditions related to high stress, such as high cortisol leading to obesity, high blood pressure, and high cholesterol.
 Neuroticism has also been linked to other behaviors and health conditions that can lower life expectancy.
-Moreover, severe cases of neuroticism are associated with a higher rate of suicide.

 There are approaches you can take in your everyday life to lessen the symptoms of this condition.
 One is giving yourself a mantra to get you through challenging times.
 This can remind you that you don’t have to be perfect.